College Establishes Pilot Program for Service Careers

 Others tested the private sector waters before turning to service-oriented work.
 Mackenzie Copley (C’15) worked in consulting before co-founding One Tent Health, a D.C.-based community health screening organization.
 Adrienne Villani (C’06) worked in emerging markets investing before joining Internews, a nonprofit media development organization.

 Chiarolanzio sees these backgrounds as valuable in advising undergraduates who are trying to figure out a viable career path.

 “I often hear how our students choose to attend Georgetown because of our Jesuit values, and in particular serving others,” he said.
 “Students want to use their Georgetown College liberal arts degree to benefit the greater good, and this will allow them to connect with alumni who have centered their careers on helping others.”

 The SRN will host a dinner panel for College students on Monday, February 25.
 All members of the Advisory Board will share information about their career trajectory and current work.
 The panel will be moderated by College Dean Chris Celenza.
-An invitation will be emailed to all students in early February.
+An invitation will be emailed to all students in February.